-A Robert Half executive survey confirmed that the negative effect of bad hires on high performing employees is a real issue.
-Of the 2,100 CFOs surveyed, respondents ranked “degraded staff morale” and a “drop in productivity” above the financial concerns related to making a bad hire.
+A Robert Half executive survey confirmed that the negative effect of bad hires on high-performing employees is also real.
+Of the 2,100 CFOs surveyed, respondents ranked “degraded staff morale” and “drop in productivity” ahead of the financial concerns related to making a bad hire.

 As Greg Scileppi, President of International Staffing Operations at Robert Half, told SHRM, “Hiring a bad fit or someone who lacks the skills needed to perform well has the potential to leave good employees with the burden of damage control, whether it be extra work or redoing work that wasn’t completed correctly the first time.
 The added pressure on top performers could put employers at risk of losing them, too.”

 So how can employers avoid making bad hires and hire quality employees the first time?